josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 staff performance: the board oversees the Executive Director's performance and has actual legal authority to remove a non-performing Executive Director.
-The Executive Director is responsible for the performance of the IETFAdminOrg.
+The Executive Director is responsible for the performance of the IAO.

 Finally, the board would be expected to operate transparently, to further address the concern raised in {lack-transparency}.
-As with the IETFAdminOrg, the board would need to establish up front how it would fulfill this commitment and how and when it would inform the IETF community about its actions.
+As with the IAO, the board would need to establish up front how it would fulfill this commitment and how and when it would inform the IETF community about its actions.
 These commitments and procedures embodying them could be encoded in the board's governing documents (e.g., bylaws).

-Note also that the board formation rules of IETFAdminOrg would be defined in its corporate documents, e.g., its articles of incorporation and bylaws.
+Note also that the board formation rules of IAO would be defined in its corporate documents, e.g., its articles of incorporation and bylaws.